j-chowder/Scrabble/README.md

 ![Image](https://github.com/user-attachments/assets/765b7af9-44ca-48d8-9fdc-4daeacd6a782)

-Features include the options to pass, exchange, and reset.
+Features include the options to pass, exchange, see inventory/bag and reset.
 Blank tiles and the two end conditions -- playing out and six consecutive scoreless turns -- exist.

 ## How it's made

 Java Swing was used for the GUI, with a 2D array acting as the board.
 Valid answer choices are queried to a SQL database with the "dictionary" table being the official Scrabble dictionary.
-The "letters" table holds a relation between the letter, its index (0 - 27), its points, its amount, and its URL for the picture.
+The "letters" table holds a relation between the letter, its index (0 - 26), its points, its amount, and its URL for the picture.

 ## Installation